eic/epic-prod/docs/RECO/25.02.0/index.md

             5x41 , Sub-directory or File Count:2
                 hel_minus , Sub-directory or File Count:460
                 hel_plus , Sub-directory or File Count:460
+    SIDIS , Sub-directory or File Count:1
+        pythia6-eic , Sub-directory or File Count:1
+            1.0.0 , Sub-directory or File Count:1
+                10x100 , Sub-directory or File Count:1
+                    q2_0to1 , Sub-directory or File Count:1263
     SINGLE , Sub-directory or File Count:10
         e+ , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:7
+                130to177deg , Sub-directory or File Count:18
                 3to50deg , Sub-directory or File Count:18
-                45to135deg , Sub-directory or File Count:16
+                45to135deg , Sub-directory or File Count:18
             10GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:498
                 3to50deg , Sub-directory or File Count:253
-                45to135deg , Sub-directory or File Count:2
+                45to135deg , Sub-directory or File Count:319
-            1GeV , Sub-directory or File Count:2
+            1GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:75
                 3to50deg , Sub-directory or File Count:147
+                45to135deg , Sub-directory or File Count:117
-            200MeV , Sub-directory or File Count:2
+            200MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:22
                 3to50deg , Sub-directory or File Count:28
+                45to135deg , Sub-directory or File Count:40
-            20GeV , Sub-directory or File Count:2
+            20GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:528
                 3to50deg , Sub-directory or File Count:785
+                45to135deg , Sub-directory or File Count:528
-            2GeV , Sub-directory or File Count:2
+            2GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:101
+                130to177deg , Sub-directory or File Count:102
                 3to50deg , Sub-directory or File Count:106
+                45to135deg , Sub-directory or File Count:158
-            500MeV , Sub-directory or File Count:2
+            500MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:77
                 3to50deg , Sub-directory or File Count:129
+                45to135deg , Sub-directory or File Count:41
-            5GeV , Sub-directory or File Count:2
+            5GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:168
+                130to177deg , Sub-directory or File Count:169
                 3to50deg , Sub-directory or File Count:149
+                45to135deg , Sub-directory or File Count:193
         e- , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:7
+                130to177deg , Sub-directory or File Count:20
                 3to50deg , Sub-directory or File Count:17
-                45to135deg , Sub-directory or File Count:16
+                45to135deg , Sub-directory or File Count:17
             10GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:256
                 3to50deg , Sub-directory or File Count:323